 Here is Father’s Commentary:

 Of all the items I have in the Collection, and it’s quite massive, there are only a handful of items that really have an historical role–in other words the item has played an important role in our history.
-And this item is the most significant item that I own, historically.
+And this item is one of the most significant items that I own, historically.
 It is a parchment that was actually signed by Pope St. Pius V. (He died on May 1, 1572 and was canonized on May 22, 1712, by Pope Clement XI.)

 Up until the time of John XXIII and John Paul II, Pius V was one of the last two popes to be canonized a saint.
 Pius X is the other.
 His time frame was the 1560s.
 And this item is referred to as a ‘breve’.
 That’s a ‘brief’.
 And it’s a brief letter to the Senate of Milan asking them to help support the bishop of Milan, Charles Borromeo, the greatest saint of the Counter Reformation, to suppress a religious order called the “Humiliati.”